Robust Optimization Framework for Ground Coverage in Aerial Sensor Networks: Experimental analysis

 \subsection{Comparative coverage analysis}

-We next present a comparative evaluation of the proposed robustified orientation strategy against two baseline methods: (i) random orientation, and (ii) IDS orientation, the latter being a deterministic vertex-based selection rule originally discussed in~\cite{sung2014voronoi}.
-Figures~\ref{fig:nominal_comparison} and \ref{fig:worst_comparison} illustrate the corresponding coverage outcomes under both nominal (best-case) and perturbed (worst-case) deployment conditions.
-Under exact sensor locations, the results show that IDS and robustified orientations provide nearly identical coverage performance, with both significantly outperforming random orientation.
-The slight reduction in coverage observed for the robustified approach relative to IDS can be attributed to the conservative nature of solving the optimization model across the entire uncertainty set, rather than tailoring orientations solely to the nominal positions.
-This marginal trade-off represents the cost of achieving robustness, ensuring that sensor orientations remain resilient to deployment perturbations.
+We compare the proposed robustified orientation with two baselines: random orientation and IDS orientation \cite{sung2014voronoi}, under both nominal and perturbed deployments (Figs.~\ref{fig:coverage_comparison}).
+For exact sensor locations, robustified and IDS orientations achieve nearly identical coverage and both clearly outperform random orientation.
+The slightly lower coverage of the robustified method arises from its conservative optimization over the full uncertainty set rather than only nominal positions, reflecting a deliberate trade-off to ensure resilience against deployment perturbations.

-When considering perturbed or worst-case sensor placements, the performance gap between IDS and the robustified orientation widens.
-As depicted in Figure~\ref{fig:worst_comparison}, IDS coverage deteriorates considerably when subjected to uncertainty, while the robustified approach consistently secures larger effective coverage areas.
-In sharp contrast, random orientation yields highly irregular and sparse coverage patterns, performing so poorly that it becomes an unviable baseline for meaningful comparison.
-These findings highlight an important practical implication: in real-world scenarios where uncertainties in sensor placement are unavoidable, robustified orientation provides a reliable guarantee of satisfactory coverage, even if it entails a minor compromise in the best-case performance.
-From an operational standpoint, such guaranteed coverage is often more valuable than marginally higher nominal performance that fails to hold under perturbations, thereby underscoring the superiority of the robustified strategy for deployment in uncertain environments.
+Under perturbed (worst-case) sensor placements, the performance gap between IDS and the robustified orientation becomes pronounced (Fig.~\ref{fig:worst_comparison}).
+IDS coverage degrades significantly under uncertainty, whereas the robustified approach consistently maintains larger effective coverage areas.
+Random orientation produces highly irregular and sparse coverage and performs so poorly that it is not a meaningful baseline.
+These results show that, in realistic deployments with unavoidable placement uncertainty, robustified orientation offers reliable coverage guarantees, even at the cost of a small reduction in nominal performance, which is often preferable to fragile best-case solutions.
+Figure~\ref{Fig_7} shows the Voronoi cell–wise coverage distribution for the three orientation strategies.